anirudhi/anirudhi.github.io/_posts/2021-05-01-how-to-get-rich-review.md

 The title is an ironic take on the very type of self help book the author despises.
 Largely in part because it actually fulfils its promises in a manner that its competition does not.
 Dennis himself states that the book came out of a desire to give the world.

-*“an anti-self help book.
+*“An anti-self help book.
 A book that tells people how hard it is to be a great manager or a great anything.
 About how hard it is to get rich.
 Bugger the glib insights!”*

 Hear hear.